 Above: Checking on a guzzler outside of Moab, Utah, to benefit bighorn sheep (see story below).

-Right: Turning retired farmland into wildlife habitat at the BLM's Atwell Island in California's Central Valley.
+Right: Turning retired farmland into wildlife habitat by seeding native plant species at the BLM's Atwell Island in California's Central Valley.

 Case Study: Bighorn Sheep Depend on Public Lands